rxue/learning-dirary/network/README.md

 ## Practical Tips
 When a web app is using *WebSocket*, in the front-end whenever the page is reloaded, an *HTTP* request is always sent to the server, in the same time the existing *WebSocket* connection is closed and a new *WebSocket* connection is established.

+=>

+Based on the core rationale of WebSocket protocol, it is only fit for some special scenario.

+I once designed a dictionary web app that the search page contains search history shared among all users.
+WebSocket is not practical in this scenario since the search is the core function and each search traditionally corresponds to an HTTP request, which corresponds to a handshake of websocket connection.